-As of 2019, there are estimated to be 50 locations in 16 different counties throughout New Jersey that house close to 1,900 disabled or elderly individuals.
+As of 2020, there are estimated to be 50 locations in 16 different counties throughout New Jersey that house approximately 1,850 disabled or elderly individuals.
 NJ residents are free to seek admission to a community in any county regardless of their current county of residence.
 This includes residents of the 5 counties in which there are no congregate housing locations (Burlington, Hunterdon, Ocean, Salem, and Warren).

 4. Cape May

 Funding for NJ CHSP comes, in part, from the US Department of Housing and Urban Development, the state of NJ and from the residents themselves.

 Age - candidates must be at least 62 years of age or, if younger, they must be "disabled" as designated by Social Security.

 Residency - candidates must be legal residents of the state of New Jersey.
 CHSP residences are not available in every county, but there is no requirement that one must apply to a residence in their own county.
 Therefore, persons residing in counties without congregate homes are still eligible for this program.